• Target level of study

 Admission

-• Bachelor's degree in the fields of biological, chemical, biochemical and agronomic sciences (*)
+• General bachelor's degree in biological, chemical, biochemical and agronomic sciences.

-• Any other diploma certifying a level of higher education equivalent to 180 ECTS credits in the same fields
+• Any other higher-education diploma equivalent to 180 ECTS credits in the same field.

 Read more